 In order to observe behavioral interactions between individuals, we performed an open-field choice test, in a Petri dish (8 cm diameter), covered with moistened filter paper which was replaced after each experiment.
 Different behaviors were recorded during the experiment.
 During period 1 (P1 in Figure 1), which corresponds to the time of the introduction of the animals into the apparatus up until the first attempt at copulation, we recorded the occurrence and duration of the interactions initiated by the male (exploration of body with antennae) with the females.
-During period 2 (P2 in Figure 1), which corresponds to the duration from the first attempt at copulation up until the first action up until the first attempt at copulation, we recorded the following:
+During period 2 (P2 in Figure 1), which corresponds to the duration from the first attempt at copulation up until the first copulation, we recorded the following: